Checkmarx/2ms/README.md

 Flags:
       --config string           config file path
-      --exclude-rule strings    exclude rules by name or tag to apply to the scan (removes from list, starts from all) -h, --help                    help for 2ms
+  -h, --help                    help for 2ms
-      --ignore-result strings   ignore specific result by id --include-rule strings    include rules by name or tag to apply to the scan (adds to list, starts from empty) --log-level string        log level (trace, debug, info, warn, error, fatal) (default "info") --regex stringArray       custom regexes to apply to the scan, must be valid Go regex --report-path strings     path to generate report files.
+      --ignore-result strings   ignore specific result by id --ignore-rule strings     ignore rules by name or tag --log-level string        log level (trace, debug, info, warn, error, fatal) (default "info") --regex stringArray       custom regexes to apply to the scan, must be valid Go regex --report-path strings     path to generate report files.
 The output format will be determined by the file extension (.json, .yaml, .sarif)
-      --stdout-format string    stdout output format, available formats are: json, yaml, sarif (default "yaml") -v, --version                 version for 2ms
+      --rule strings            select rules by name or tag to apply to this scan --stdout-format string    stdout output format, available formats are: json, yaml, sarif (default "yaml") -v, --version                 version for 2ms